nathanielburman/game-tag-youre-it-infinity-homosexual/README.md

 coyboys vs indians

-cowboys vs horsey
+cowboys vs horsey (boys are monkeys are ride the girls)

-monkey vs deer
+monkey vs deer (girls are monkeys and boys are deer)

 ducks vs goose

 sharks vs fish

-wife vs money
+wife vs money (has to give money when tagged)

+girlfriend vs photographer (has to take a picture when tagged)

 Homosexual tag your it!
 Homosexuals tag you and your it or out.
 If your homosexual then you become it and you tag more people until all are out or homosexual.